 Pain and suffering, future medical care costs, and lost wages during recovery often go unnoticed by many insurance companies in serious car crashes.

-That is why seeking legal action through a personal injury lawsuit might be your best option for obtaining full compensation for both physical and emotional damages.
+That is why seeking legal action through a personal injury and accident lawsuit might be your best option for obtaining full compensation for both physical and emotional damages.

 How Much Do Most Car Accidents Cost?